myramade/hbcu_alexa/README.md

 2. an AWS Educate account (if you are a student) or a personal aws.amazon.com account

 ## :vertical_traffic_light: Things Your Should Know :vertical_traffic_light:
-Let's begin with an Alexa Skill theory crash course.
+Before you start building, lete me give you an Alexa Skill theory crash course.
 Since we will get to building fairly quickly, there are a few things you should know:

 - Basic Alexa Terminology
 - Parts of an Alexa Skill